WHAT IS CARRE?

-- An initiative to expand and unify research and teaching activities related to the burgeoning field of aerial robotics
+- An initiative to expand and unify research and teaching activities related to the burgeoning field of aerial robotic.

 - To promote collaborative research within the Faculty in aerial robotics, to enhance our Faculty's national and international reputation as a centre of excellence in aerial robotics